How Does GLP-1 Affect Weight Loss in Patients?

 Lifestyle Integration for Maximum Benefits

-While GLP-1 receptor agonists are highly effective, combining them with lifestyle modifications enhances weight loss results:
+While GLP-1 receptor agonists are clinically significant, combining them with lifestyle modifications enhances outcomes:

 • Structured nutrition counseling and meal planning